Before you choose a body shop

-We are proud to have been providing auto body services for over 70+ years!
+We have been providing auto body services in the Portland metro area for over 70+ years!

 Camille Eber is the second generation and William Bray is the third generation of the Eber family to be owner-operators of local, independent, and family-owned Fix Auto Portland East and Fix Auto Gladstone.
 If you’ve been in the area long, you may know us as Roth & Miller Autobody – we are the same folks you already trust.

 Need a body shop – let us begin helping you today

 Customers often ask why we changed our name from Roth & Miller Autobody.
 We think that is a great question.
 We did so to join forward-thinking auto body shop owners in continually improving the way we repair vehicles and help customers, our employees, insurers, and vendors.

 Fix Auto is a network recognized and well-respected as experts in auto body repair by consumers and insurers, not only in Portland, but throughout the United States and worldwide.
 Shops in the Fix Auto Network adhere to a Code of Ethics developed for your peace-of-mind, and honor a nationwide warranty.
 Fix Auto is built on a set of core values that aligns with our own: Trust · Commitment · Care · Competence.

 Below are simply a few of the ways we make a difference in our local community:

 - Senior drug and alcohol free graduation parties for local high schools